valstro/markdown-rules-mcp/README.md

 ## Future Improvements

 - [ ] Support Cursor Rules YAML frontmatter format
-- [ ] Add watch mode to re-index docs when markdown files matching the MARKDOWN_GLOB_PATTERN have changed
+- [ ] Add watch mode to re-index docs when markdown files matching the MARKDOWN_INCLUDE have changed
 - [ ] Config to limit the number of docs & context that can be attached including a max depth.
 - [ ] Config to restrict certain file types from being attached.